Applies to: SQL Server (all supported versions)

 Removes a database user from the current database. sp_dropuser provides compatibility with earlier versions of SQL Server.

-This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use DROP USER instead.

 sp_dropuser [ @name_in_db = ] 'user'